querycert/qcert/README.md

 $ make
 ```

-(Note: this will take a while, you can run make faster with `make -j 8`)
+(Note: this will take a while, we recommend a parallel build with e.g., `make -j4`)

 If all goes well, this should:
 - Build the compiler itself (the executable `bin/qcert`)